Zeeveez/AoC2020/README.md

 # Advent of Code 2020

 Days to revisit:
- - 2 - Generally shit
+ - 2 - Generally shit, switch to regexes
- - 4 - Resolves trailing new lines in input file
+ - 4 - Resolve trailing new lines in input file
+ - 7 - Improve A, maybe B as well, kinda slow